Kinematics, cluster algebras and Feynman integrals: Cluster algebras for conformal Feynman integrals

 where in addition to $f_1, f_4, f_6$ we have two more initial ${\cal X}$ coordinates $f_2$ and $f_7$, and we have defined $Y:=1{+}f_1{+}f_1f_2{+}f_1f_7{+}f_1f_2f_7{+}f_1f_2f_4f_7$.

-In practice, for our algorithm of freezing nodes it is more efficient to directly work with $\mathcal{X}$-coordinates as opposed to $\mathcal{A}$-coordinates.
-After some works in finding suitable initial quivers, it is straightforward to find sub-algebras for $n=8$ cases as we present in Table~\ref{table}.
-For each sub-quiver of $n=8$ kinematics in the table, we record the expressions of their $\mathcal{X}$-coordinates $f_i$ in terms of Pl\"ucker coordinates in the ancillary file {\bf CA.m}.
+In practice, for our algorithm of freezing nodes, it is more efficient to directly work with $\mathcal{X}$-coordinates as opposed to $\mathcal{A}$-coordinates.
+After some works in finding suitable initial quivers, it is straightforward to find sub-algebras for eight-point cases as we present in Table~\ref{table}.
+We locate their initial quivers as the red parts in the $G(4,8)$ quiver on the third column.
+Note that we choose the same initial quiver for $(8,6)$ A and $(8,5)$ B, and the same one for $(8,6)$ C and $(8,5)$ A, to emphasis the inclusion relations $A_{2,1}\subset D_{4,1}$(A) and $D_3\subset D_{4,1}$(C).
+For each sub-quiver of eight-point kinematics in the table, we record the expressions of their $\mathcal{X}$-coordinates $f_i$ in terms of Pl\"ucker coordinates in the ancillary file {\bf CA.m}.